-At Long Division we believe that music does people good, and music can change the world, and so all our #YoungTeam projects are free, and are built around the Arts Award format, meaning they all result in a qualification.
+At Long Division we believe that music does people good, and music can change the world, and so all our #YoungTeam projects are free, and most are built around the Arts Award format, meaning they result in a qualification.

 Our programmes aim to give any young person the chance to:

-See Music – we have a commitment to ensure young people can experience live music by professionals and discover music that is new to them.
+See Music – We have a commitment to ensure young people can experience live music by professionals and discover music that is new to them.

-Take Music further – we give young people skills, knowledge and opportunity, to make music a career and create their own culture in their own city.
+Take Music further – We give young people skills, knowledge and opportunity, to make music a career and create their own culture in their own city.